LbcLab/indie_studio_ai_dev_kit/FEATURES.md

 Providing cartesian coordinates, the AI will move in the desired direction.
 Give (0,0) to stop it.

 ### getPosition()
-retunrs the 3D position of the AI.
+Retunrs the 3D position of the AI.

 ### followPlayer(playerId)
-giving its ID, the AI will follow the desired player.
+Giving its ID, the AI will follow the desired player.

+### getPlayerPosition(playerId)
+Giving its ID, the AI is able to determine a player position